Karooooo (NASDAQ:KARO) Sees Large Volume Increase

 Karooooo Ltd. (NASDAQ:KARO – Get Rating) shares saw an uptick in trading volume on Monday .
-924 shares traded hands during trading, a decline of 92% from the previous session’s volume of 12,270 shares.The stock last traded at $24.60 and had previously closed at $24.40.
+924 shares changed hands during mid-day trading, a decline of 92% from the previous session’s volume of 12,270 shares.The stock last traded at $24.60 and had previously closed at $24.40.

-A number of analysts have commented on KARO shares.
-Zacks Investment Research upgraded shares of Karooooo from a “sell” rating to a “hold” rating in a report on Monday, April 25th.
-Stifel Nicolaus lowered their price objective on Karooooo from $45.00 to $40.00 and set a “buy” rating on the stock in a research note on Monday, March 21st.
-One research analyst has rated the stock with a hold rating and four have assigned a buy rating to the company’s stock.
-According to MarketBeat, the company has a consensus rating of “Buy” and an average target price of $43.16.
+Several research firms have issued reports on KARO.
+Zacks Investment Research raised Karooooo from a “sell” rating to a “hold” rating in a research note on Monday, April 25th.
+Stifel Nicolaus reduced their price objective on shares of Karooooo from $45.00 to $40.00 and set a “buy” rating on the stock in a report on Monday, March 21st.
+One equities research analyst has rated the stock with a hold rating and four have assigned a buy rating to the company.
+According to data from MarketBeat, the stock presently has a consensus rating of “Buy” and an average price target of $43.16.

-Several hedge funds have recently bought and sold shares of KARO.
-Gobi Capital LLC boosted its stake in shares of Karooooo by 100.0% in the third quarter.
-Gobi Capital LLC now owns 200,000 shares of the company’s stock valued at $5,904,000 after purchasing an additional 100,000 shares during the period.
-Invesco Ltd. purchased a new stake in shares of Karooooo during the fourth quarter worth $8,156,000.
-Jupiter Asset Management Ltd. boosted its holdings in Karooooo by 27.5% in the first quarter.
-Jupiter Asset Management Ltd. now owns 140,612 shares of the company’s stock valued at $4,085,000 after purchasing an additional 30,357 shares during the period.
-Bank of America Corp DE acquired a new position in Karooooo during the 2nd quarter worth $1,110,000.
-Finally, Schwartz Investment Counsel Inc. increased its holdings in Karooooo by 7.4% during the 4th quarter.
-Schwartz Investment Counsel Inc. now owns 24,828 shares of the company’s stock worth $1,012,000 after purchasing an additional 1,702 shares during the period.
-Hedge funds and other institutional investors own 28.51% of the company’s stock.
+Large investors have recently made changes to their positions in the business.
+Gobi Capital LLC lifted its position in shares of Karooooo by 100.0% during the 3rd quarter.
+Gobi Capital LLC now owns 200,000 shares of the company’s stock worth $5,904,000 after purchasing an additional 100,000 shares during the last quarter.
+Invesco Ltd. acquired a new position in shares of Karooooo during the 4th quarter worth about $8,156,000.
+Jupiter Asset Management Ltd. increased its holdings in shares of Karooooo by 27.5% in the 1st quarter.
+Jupiter Asset Management Ltd. now owns 140,612 shares of the company’s stock valued at $4,085,000 after acquiring an additional 30,357 shares during the last quarter.
+Bank of America Corp DE acquired a new stake in shares of Karooooo during the 2nd quarter worth about $1,110,000.
+Finally, Schwartz Investment Counsel Inc. lifted its stake in Karooooo by 7.4% during the fourth quarter.
+Schwartz Investment Counsel Inc. now owns 24,828 shares of the company’s stock worth $1,012,000 after purchasing an additional 1,702 shares during the last quarter.
+28.51% of the stock is currently owned by institutional investors.

 Karooooo Company Profile (NASDAQ:KARO)